anuragtomar2510/Cryptocurrency-Price-Tracker/README.md

 Demo : [https://anuragtomar2510-cryptocurrency-price-tracker.netlify.app/]

-It is a React-based Cryptocurrency Price Tracker Application.
-By default, it displays price info of top 10 most popular cryptocurrencies.
-A user can also enter the name of cryptocurrency whose price info he/she wants to know, it will show all the pricing info related to that cryptocurrency.
-It uses CoinGecko API which can be found [here](https://www.coingecko.com/en/api)
+A React-based Cryptocurrency Price Tracker Application that provides real-time price information for the top 10 most popular cryptocurrencies.
+With a user-friendly interface, individuals can easily search for any cryptocurrency by name to access detailed pricing data, including current value, market cap, and percentage changes.
+Designed for both novice and experienced traders, the app offers insightful data to help users make informed decisions.
+It leverages the CoinGecko API for accurate and up-to-date information, which can be found [here](https://www.coingecko.com/en/api)

-Feel free to fork the repository for your own learning.
+Feel free to fork the repository for your learning.

 ## Screenshot